-- The Company does not have the position of Chief Executive Officer ("CEO") and no CEO is proposed to be appointed.
-Mr Raymond Ng Ah Hua currently fulfills the role of the Executive Chairman and is responsible for the day-to-day running of the Group, business development, investment decisions, and strategic direction and planning as well as exercising of control over the quality, quantity and timeliness of information flow between the Board, Management and the shareholders of the Company. - All major decisions made by the Executive Chairman are reviewed by the Board.
+The Company does not have the position of Chief Executive Officer and no CEO is proposed to be appointed.
+Mr Raymond Ng Ah Hua currently fulfills the role of the Executive Chairman and is responsible for the day-to-day running of the Group, business development, investment decisions, and strategic direction and planning as well as exercising of control over the quality, quantity and timeliness of information flow between the Board, Management and the shareholders of the Company.

+3.2 Responsibilities of Executive Chairman

+All major decisions made by the Executive Chairman are reviewed by the Board.
 His performance will be reviewed periodically by the NC and his remuneration package will be reviewed periodically by the RC.
 The Executive Chairman and other non-executive directors have regular meetings.
 All important and major decisions relating to the operations and Management of the Group are made jointly and collectively by them.
 The Board believes that there is a balance of power and authority within the Board as all the Board Committees are chaired by independent directors.
+Provisions 2.2 and 2.5 of this report further amplified the role played by the non-executive directors in ensuring that there is a strong and independent element on the Board.
+In this sense, there is a clear division of responsibilities between the leadership of the Board and Management, and no one individual has unfettered powers of decision making.